timescale/python-vector/README.md

 | table_name     | Name of the table to use for storing the embeddings.
 Think of this as the collection name |
 | num_dimensions | Number of dimensions in the vector                                                        |

+You can also specify the schema name, distance type, primary key type, etc. as optional parameters.
+Please see the documentation for details.

 ``` python
 vec  = client.Sync(service_url, "my_data", 2)
 ```